thijoubert/chulapa/collections/_posts/2023-02-28-Teams-Meetings-Branding-Policy.md

 *From my point of view, the customization of the meeting themes will be mostly useful for Live Events or webinars with external people (can't wait for this to be released).*

-*The few errors I encountered show that Microsoft's copy is not yet completely dry, but the feature is largely usable as is for all organizations that can afford Teams Premium or Advanced Communications (reminder: Teams has a 30% discount on the public price before June 30, 2023).
-It will be hard to justify the $10 per user month just to customize the lobby, but the other compliance features and intelligent recap are more than promising.*
+*The few errors I encountered show that the feature is not yet completely dry, but it is largely usable as is for all organizations that can afford Teams Premium or Advanced Communications (reminder: Teams has a 30% discount on the public price before June 30, 2023).
+I think that it will be hard to justify the $10 per user month just to customize the lobby, but the other compliance features and intelligent recap are more than promising.*